nefelitav/clone-detection/README.md

 3) Are our statistics correct?
 4) Is the way we remove subclones correct?
 5) What to do with type 2 and 3?

+# Visualizations
+- number of clone pairs and number of clone classes of each algorithm
+- 5 biggest clone classes in lines for each algorithm
+- 5 biggest clone class in members for each algorithm
+- percentage of duplicated lines for each algorithm